cunnie/inclusive-sober-literature/original/big_book/18_chapt10_to_employers.md

 To Employers
 --------------------

   Among many employers nowadays, we think of one member who has spent much of his life in the world of big business.
-He has hired and fired hun­ dreds of men.
+He has hired and fired hundreds of men.
 He knows the alcoholic as the employer sees him.
-His present views ought to prove exception­ ally useful to business men everywhere.
+His present views ought to prove exceptionally useful to business men everywhere.

   But let him tell you: